EnrightLab/Courses-and-Practicals/WTAC_Transcriptomics_2018/Intro_R/Intro_R_Practical.md

                ## [1] 17.3

 One of R's benefits is that it can deal with many numbers at once.
-In order to tell R that we want to treat a series of numbers as one object, we can use the c command to "combine" objects into a vector.
+In order to tell R that we want to treat a series of numbers as one object, we can use the c command to "combine" objects into a list.

 ``` r
 bubba <- c(1,2,3,4,10,59)